-Homestead fraud occurs when a person who has filed for homestead exemption, or is currently receiving a homestead exemption, is determined not to be a permanent resident of Sarasota County.
+Homestead fraud can occur in a variety of ways.
+One of the most common occurrences is when an individual or married couple apply for and are approved for a homestead exemption; and subsequently, it is determined that they are not a permanent resident of Sarasota County.
 You may view the Florida requirements for permanent residency here.

 It is also illegal for a person or a married couple to claim more than one "residency based exemption" within the U.S. or Puerto Rico.

 Fraudulent exemptions steal from our law enforcement, our schools, our medical services and can lower our quality of life in Sarasota County.
-Those tax dollars have to be made up somewhere, and the honest taxpayers get left making up the difference.
+Ultimately, honest taxpayers are left with making up the difference that homestead fraud creates.

 Section 196.031(5), Florida Statutes, states in part that a person who is receiving or claiming the benefit of an ad valorem tax exemption or tax credit in another state where permanent residency is required as a basis for the granting of that ad valorem tax exemption or tax credit is not entitled to the homestead exemption.